Emily Ying Yang Chan

 Kristof Van Den Troost

 Kristof Van den Troost is an Assistant Professor at the Centre for China Studies, where he also serves as MA programme director.
 A graduate of the Department of Sinology at the University of Leuven (Belgium), Kristof in 2011 received his PhD in Chinese Studies from CUHK.
 Specialized in Chinese cinemas, he has written on film censorship, the history of the crime film in Hong Kong, and Chinese genre cinema.
-He currently teaches courses on Taiwanese cinema and on cinematic and literary representations of historical trauma and memory in 20th and 21st century China.
+He currently teaches courses on Taiwanese cinema, East Asian film genres, and on cinematic and literary representations of historical trauma and memory in 20th and 21st century China.

 Saskia Witteborn is Associate Professor in the School of Journalism and Communication.
 She received her PhD from the University of Washington where she is fellow at the Center for Local Strategies Research.
 Her research area is communicative practice and transnational migration with a focus on the intersections between new technologies, embodied practice, group formation, and the construction of locality.
 She is also very interested in cultural practices related to communication and notions of global citizenship.
 Her research spans China, Europe, and North America.
 In 2013 she was a Visiting Professor at Free University of Berlin.
 She is Associate Editor of the Chinese Journal of Communication and the Journal of International and Intercultural Communication and recipient of the Exemplary Teaching Award, Faculty of Social Sciences.